Truck Accident Lawyers in Austin, Texas

 We have all had a moment while driving on a highway where we come into close proximity with a large truck and feel fear we may be hit.
 Luckily, for most of us, this moment of fear does not result in anything.
 However, some people are not always as lucky and will get into a commercial truck accident.
-Truck accidents are car accidents that involve larger and heavier motor vehicles than your standard car.
-Typically, this refers to commercial trucks.
 A commercial truck is a truck used to transport products or materials for a business purpose.
 Commercial trucks can weigh up to 80,000 pounds, thus causing serious damage and catastrophic injuries.
 That’s why it’s important to know an experienced Austin truck accident lawyer if you are in an accident.

 Commercial truck drivers are expected to follow a different set of rules than regular motor vehicle drivers.
 If you have been involved in a truck accident, an understanding of these rules is helpful when filing a legal claim against the truck driver or responsible party.
 Our lawyers at Zinda Law Group have experience with the laws that govern commercial truck drivers, and may be able to help you in securing the compensation you deserve after being involved in an accident.